 Log in to your account and navigate to the Templates page.
 Click the + New button to browse the template gallery.
 Pick a template you like, for example, the Animated Review template from the Social Media category.
 Select a size based on the type of video you want to post.
 Let's go with 1:1 Square size for now and click Create Template to open it in the video editor:

 Let's take a look at the left-side panel.
-Here we can find the text, image, and video elements that make up the template.
+Here we can find the text and image elements that make up the template.
 An important thing to know about a template is that an element can be marked as dynamic.
 This just means that it's a placeholder, that we'll later replace in our automated workflow.
 In this example, the Review-Text, Date, Name, Profile-Picture, and Photo elements are all dynamic:

 To keep things simple, I'll use the template as-is.
 Let's move on to the next step: creating a feed.